eftomi/SheetDefinedFunctionsInExcel/README.md

 Sheet defined function can take input parameters, recalculate itself and return the results.
 Your model, once exposed as sheet defined function, can take one or more input arguments as individual cells or ranges, and return one or more results as individual values, ranges or arrays.
 SDF add-in also supports spill ranges and array functions.

 In this way, you can define and use many sheet defined functions simultaneously.
-They can be defined in one workbook and used in same or in other workbooks.
+They can be defined in one workbook and used in the same or in other workbooks.

 ## Basic use